opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 for materialization will be folders named "``tumult_temp_<time>_<uuid>``".
 Deleting the folder will delete the database.

-These folders are safe to delete any time that your program is not running.
+These folders are safe to manually delete any time that your program is not running.

 Performance and profiling
 -------------------------